iHRIS/iHRIS/README.md

 The server component relies on the presence of a fhir compliant server.
 The login credentials can be placed inside the config.json file for the server component.

 ## Running iHRIS
 iHRIS is divided into two components, the ui frontend and a backend.
-To start the ui frontend, run `npm run serve`.
+To build the ui frontend, run `npm run build`.
 To start the backend, run `npm run start`.

 ## Running iHRIS in a Docker Container
 You can find instructions how to install docker here [Docker Engine Installation](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-engine---community-1)